 As a provider of cloud contact services for clients for over a decade, we’ve made it our business to understand what our clients need to deliver the service and support that their customers expect.
 We’ve seen an increasing desire among the users of our cloud solutions to be able to utilise the data we capture for them in a more effective way, to help them improve their customer offering.
 We know that they use the call recording data we capture for their own quality processes and of course, very important for compliance, so we talked to our clients about how we could make this simpler and more effective for them.
 Interaction analytics was the answer.

-Integrating speech analytics with our cloud platform to provide a single solution for clients meant that much of the development work and cost involved to deploy analytics was born by us.
+Integrating speech analytics with our cloud platform to provide a single solution for clients meant that much of the development work and cost involved to deploy analytics was borne by us.
 The flexibility and scalability of cloud based solutions mean that its possible for clients to simply pay for the hours and minutes they use.
 It also means that analytics can be up and running within a matter of weeks, and without tying up internal IT resources during implementation.

 With interaction analytics delivered over the cloud, what historically could have been a complex integration with significant Opex implications is now well within the grasp of many SMEs.
 In practice, that means smaller organisations can improve contact centre performance by analysing all interactions for all agents, rather than implementing strategies for improvement based on a small sample of calls.